-Polarization data may be images, spectra (from single dish or visibility data), time series or other representations of the sky, or catalogues of polarization properties.
-Observatory logs may also be published, which may require terms related to the feed parameters for describing potential polarization products.
+Polarization data may be images, spectra (from single dish or visibility data), Fourier (visibility) data, time series or other representations of the sky, or catalogues of polarization properties.
+Observatory logs may require terms related to the feed parameters for describing potential polarization products.

-Data can be in just one polarization.
+Data can have just one polarization parameter1.
 If this is not specified then the default is total intensity (Stokes I).
 If it is specified, this may be in the form of a Stokes axis with a single value, or it may be found in the image (spectrum etc.) header, or in the column label or header of a table.
 In all such cases, the rest of the metadata required for the VO is as for any other data.
 Metadata extraction or visualisation tools simply need to interpret the polarization label and units appropriately.